Gluten-Free as a Choice

 Weight loss of a gluten-free diet is very much dependent on what foods are chosen in place of wheat.
 Gluten-free cookies will not help anyone with a diet.
 It is much better to replace cookies with a whole piece of fruit or vegetables.
 A healthy diet and regular exercise or physical activity will help manage weight far more effectively than adopting a gluten-free diet.

-It is worth noting that in the early stages of a gluten-free diet, most people who have been diagnosed with celiac disease will actually gain weight.
+It is worth noting that in the early stages of a gluten-free diet, most people who have been diagnosed with celiac disease will typically gain weight.
 As their villi heal and regrow, they are able to absorb more nutrients and calories than they could pre-diagnosis.